gritukan/k8s-ib-device-plugin/README.md

 Also note that if you want to use InfiniBand, [you will likely need](https://catalog.ngc.nvidia.com/orgs/hpc/containers/preflightcheck) `IPC_LOCK` capability.
 It is not set by the plugin, so you should set it manually in the pod security context.

+For now, this plugin just passed `/dev/infiniband` devices to the pod container.
+This means that network interfaces like IPoIB are not supported.

 ## How to install

 TODO: Push the nightly build to some public registry.